johnbillion/slurpetta/README.markdown

 Many thanks
 -----------

 This is an adaptation of [the WordPress Plugin Directory Slurper](https://github.com/markjaquith/WordPress-Plugin-Directory-Slurper) by Mark Jaquith.
-The majority of the code was written by Mark and the other contributors to that library.
+The majority of the code was originally written by Mark and the other contributors to that library.
 If you need the entire plugin directory rather than just those with at least 10,000 active installations, then use that instead.

 Copyright & License
 -------------------
-Copyright (C) 2011 Mark Jaquith, 2024 John Blackbourn
+Copyright &copy; 2011-2020 Mark Jaquith, 2024 John Blackbourn

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License